NashiaHolloway/THM/lazy_admin/lazy_admin.md

 ![](root.png)

 By running the script with sudo privs and creating another listener on that port, we now have a root shell and can grab the root flag.
+We first have to change the IP address.
+None of the usual text editors are available, so overwriting the original with what we want is what I did. (ex: echo "stuff there before \<myIP\> blah" > /etc/copy.sh).